umputun/spot/README.md

 ## Command Types

-SimploTask supports the following command types:
+Spot supports the following command types:

 - `script`: can be any valid shell script.
 The script will be executed on the remote host(s) using SSH, inside a shell.
 - `copy`: copies a file from the local machine to the remote host(s).
 Example: `copy: {"src": "testdata/conf.yml", "dst": "/tmp/conf.yml", "mkdir": true}`.
 If `mkdir` is set to `true` the command will create the destination directory if it doesn't exist, same as `mkdir -p` in bash.